A Survey on Out-of-Distribution Detection in NLP: Methodology

 \subsubsection{Detection with Few OOD Data}

 Some methods assume that we can only access a small amount of OOD data besides ID data.
 This setting is more realistic in practice since it is expensive to annotate large-scale OOD data.
 Several methods in this subcategory are developed to generate pseudo samples based on a small number of seed OOD data. \citet{chen2021gold} constructed pseudo-labeled OOD candidates using samples from an auxiliary dataset and kept only the most beneficial candidates for training through a novel election-based filtering mechanism.
-Rather than directly creating OOD samples in natural language, ~\citet{zeng2021adversarial} borrowed the idea of adversarial attack ~\cite{goodfellow2014explaining} to obtain model-agnostic worst-case perturbations in the latent space, where these perturbations or noise can be regarded as augmentations for OOD samples.
+Rather than directly creating OOD samples in natural language, ~\citet{zeng2021adversarial} borrowed the idea of adversarial attack ~\citep{goodfellow2014explaining} to obtain model-agnostic worst-case perturbations in the latent space, where these perturbations or noise can be regarded as augmentations for OOD samples.
+Note that techniques used by these methods with few OOD data (i.e., increasing the diversity and quantity of OOD data) may also help the detection methods with extensive OOD data~\citep{shu2021odist}.
+See Section~\ref{sec:data-app} and Appendix \ref{app:datasets} for more details of OOD detection datasets.